taghubnet/register-api/README.md

 Agents will query this API and register information about themselves.
 In return they get a `docker swarm join key` they can use join the swarm as a worker node.

 Once the new node is registered in the swarn, this service will decorate it with labels passed in the payload.

+The service will check /run/secrets for x509 certificates to authenticate the DockerAPI.
+Make sure to name the certificats in the following pattern:
+*cert.pem   - Client certificate
+*key.pem    - Client key
+*ca.pem     - CA